-We analyzed legal risk by applying our legal criteria (see "Structured Finance: Asset Isolation And Special-Purpose Entity Methodology," published on March 29, 2017) and our criteria for rating covered bonds.
+We analyzed legal risk by applying our legal criteria (see "Structured Finance: Asset Isolation And Special-Purpose Entity Methodology," May 29, 2025) and our criteria for rating covered bonds.

-In our view, the Danish covered bond framework sufficiently addresses the relevant legal aspects of our covered bond and legal criteria.
-This enables us to rate the covered bonds above our long-term ICR on the issuer's parent bank.
+In our view, the Danish covered bond framework sufficiently addresses the relevant legal aspects of our covered bond and legal criteria, enabling us to rate the covered bonds higher than our long-term ICR on the issuer's parent bank.
 The Danish Covered Bond Act provides the legal framework for the Danish covered bonds' issuance.